Enhanced weathering: Example projects

+Alt Carbon, based in India, is a deep tech science and data company, building agri infrastructure for Planetary Intelligence.
+They work with farmers and scientists in the Global South to turn underutilized land into carbon sinks.
+As part of their Darjeeling Revival Project, they source waste basalt rock from mines and spread it across agricultural fields.
+When rainwater dissolves basalt, it improves soil pH, releases essential nutrients, enhances structure and moisture retention, and simultaneously reacts with CO₂ to form bicarbonates.
+In November 2025, Alt Carbon delivered Asia's largest ERW credit issuance to Japanese shipping giant Mitsui O.S.K.
+Lines.

+Mati Carbon, based in Houston, uses enhanced rock weathering by applying crushed basalt to farmland.
+The process reacts with carbon dioxide and water to form bicarbonate.
+Its projects have involved farms in India, Zambia, and Tanzania.

-UNDO, a UK-based Enhanced Weathering company, spreads crushed silicate rock, such as basalt and wollastonite, on agricultural land in the United Kingdom, Canada and Australia.
+UNDO, a UK-based Enhanced Weathering company, spreads crushed silicate rock, such as basalt and wollastonite, on agricultural land in the United Kingdom, Canada, and Australia.
 They claim to have spread more than 200,000 tonnes of crushed rock to date, which will capture over 40,000 tonnes of CO_{2} as their rock weathers.
-In March of 2024, they published a peer-reviewed paper in partnership with Newcastle University in PLOS ONE journal concerning the agronomic co-benefits of crushed basalt in a temperate climate.
-They are 1 of 20 XPRIZE Carbon Removal finalists, a $100 million competition hosted by the Musk Foundation.
+In March 2024, they published a peer-reviewed paper in partnership with Newcastle University in the PLOS ONE journal concerning the agronomic co-benefits of crushed basalt in a temperate climate.
+They were one of 20 finalists in XPRIZE Carbon Removal, a $100 million competition hosted by the Musk Foundation.

-An Irish company named Silicate has run trials in Ireland and in 2023 is running trials in the USA near Chicago.
-Using concrete crushed down to dust it is scattered on farmland on the ratio 500 tonnes to 50 hectares, aiming to capture 100 tonnes of CO_{2} per annum from that area.
+An Irish company named Silicate has run trials in Ireland and in 2023 was running trials in the USA near Chicago.
+Using concrete crushed down to dust scattered on farmland in the ratio of 500 tonnes to 50 hectares, they aimed to capture 100 tonnes of CO_{2} per annum from that area.
 Claiming it improves soil quality and crop productivity, the company sells carbon removal credits to fund the costs.
 The initial pilot funding comes from prize money awarded to the startup by the THRIVE/Shell Climate-Smart Agriculture Challenge.